MacRobertson Miller Airlines: Post-War and the Douglas DC-3

-During the Second World War MMA's services to north-western and northern Australia were curtailed and many of its aircraft were impressed for military service.
-The Australian government's Department of Civil Aviation controlled the use and allocation of airliners and several of MMA's fleet were lost in accidents.
-The DCA purchased a fleet of ex-military Douglas Dakota transports (military variants of the Douglas DC-3) for reviving Australian domestic air services after the war, but Macrobertson-Miller Aviation was not initially included in this allocation.
-After protests, a single C-47, converted to airliner specification, was provided - VH-AEU - and made its first flight from Perth to Derby (via intermediate ports) in November 1945.
+During World War II, MMA's services to north-western and northern Australia were curtailed, and many of its aircraft were impressed for military service.
+The Australian government's Department of Civil Aviation controlled the use and allocation of airliners, and several of MMA's fleet were lost in accidents.
+The DCA purchased a fleet of ex-military Douglas Dakotas for reviving Australian domestic air services after the war, but Macrobertson-Miller Aviation was not initially included in this allocation.
+After protests, a single C-47 converted to airliner specification was provided and made its first flight from Perth to Derby (via intermediate ports) in November 1945.
 This aircraft was transferred to TAA in 1947, by which time MacRobertson-Miller had acquired a pair of DC-3s of its own.

 MMA would eventually operate nine DC-3s, all of which were ex-military C-47s or C-53s (the latter lacking the reinforced floor and larger cabin door needed for freighter operations).

-Surviving Lockheed Electras were operated for a time, but the airline decided to standardise on DC-3s for its main services out of Perth to the Pilbara, Kimberley and into Darwin.
-Refurbished ex-military Avro Ansons (six of which were purchased) for the 'station runs' serving cattle stations in the Kimberley out of Darwin and the Goldfields out of Kalgoorlie.
+Surviving Lockheed Electras were operated for a time, but the airline decided to standardise on DC-3s for its main services out of Perth to the Pilbara, Kimberley, and into Darwin.
+Refurbished ex-military Avro Ansons (six of which were purchased) were employed on the 'station runs' serving cattle stations in the Kimberley out of Darwin and Derby, the Pilbara out of Port Hedland, and the Goldfields out of Kalgoorlie.
 The Ansons also predominated on what were known as the 'mission runs', started as MMA expanded its operations beyond Darwin into the Northern Territory.
-These supplied and connected christian mission stations in Arnhem Land and the Gove Peninsula with the route terminus at Groote Eylandt.
+These supplied and connected Christian mission stations in Arnhem Land and the Gove Peninsula with the route terminus at Groote Eylandt.

 A serious incident early in MMA's post-war era occurred on 2 July 1949.
-DC-3 VH-MME crashed shortly after takeoff from Perth in the small hours of the morning, with the total loss of the aircraft and all 18 people onboard.
-An investigation by the Department of Civil Aviation, a coroner's inquest and a court of inquiry all failed to determine a definite cause of the accident, but found several definite and multiple suspected shortcomings in MMA's training, operational and administrative systems.
-The most likely cause of the crash was incorrect loading of the aircraft causing it to be longitudinally unstable, and the filed records of the manifest and load were incomplete.
+DC-3 VH-MME crashed shortly after takeoff from Perth in the small hours of the morning, with the total loss of the aircraft and all 18 people on board.
+An investigation by the Department of Civil Aviation, a coroner's inquest, and a court of inquiry all failed to determine a definite cause of the accident, but found several definite and multiple suspected shortcomings in MMA's training, operational, and administrative systems.
+The most likely cause of the crash was incorrect loading of the aircraft, causing it to be longitudinally unstable, and the flight records of the manifest and load were incomplete.
 The DCA considered revoking MMA's operational license, but did not proceed after rapid assurances from the airline that new procedures would be implemented.
-MMA quickly moved to throw off the loosely-formulated procedures that had grown up in its early years and during the chaotic and under-regulated war years, and to introduce formal training and checking for pilots who had learnt their trade during wartime operations under military conditions.
+MMA quickly moved to throw off the loosely formulated procedures that had grown up in its early years and during the chaotic and under-regulated war years, and to introduce formal training and checking for pilots who had learnt their trade during wartime operations under military conditions.